 Water hardness was reported at 134.78 ppm for 2018 with a range of 78.7 to 191 for 2018.
 See chart below for comparison:

 Hard water may result in scaling on plumbing fixtures and inside pipes, dull laundry, and will make it “harder to clean” than with soft water.
 When water falls as rain, it’s “soft” and free of hard water minerals.
 It picks up minerals as it passes through rock, sand and soil.
 Hard water is high in mineral salts, especially calcium and magnesium ions.
 This is no fault of the town, but just the cards they have been dealt.
 For more information on hard water, see the link at the Water Quality Association website at Perceptible-Issues/Scale-Deposits.

 Water filtration or water softening systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove dissolved hard water minerals (calcium and magnesium) and dissolved iron or manganese in the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Chlorine or chloramine can be removed with a carbon filtration system while removing bad taste and odor.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

-H2O Care is an established water filtration and testing firm with offices in Hudson & Middleton, MA, formed in 1989.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at h2o care website.
-You can reach us at firstname.lastname@example.org or by calling us at 800-539-1100.
+H2O Care is an established water filtration and testing firm with offices in Stow & Middleton, MA, formed in 1989.
+Articles published by the Company can be seen in Water Technology Magazines at h2opublications..
+Contact us at firstname.lastname@example.org or 800-539-1100.